ksromero/reddit-thread-summarizer/README.md

 # Reddit Thread Summarizer

 A Reddit thread summarizer is a tool that generates a summary of the main points or themes discussed in a Reddit thread (a discussion forum on the website Reddit).
-The summarizer may also provide information about the overall sentiment expressed in the thread **(including the users comment)**.
+The summarizer may also provide information about the **overall idea expressed in the thread (via the users comment)**.
 This can be useful for quickly getting a sense of the main points of discussion in a long or complex thread, or for identifying trends or common opinions among Reddit users.